Apollo 7: Assessment and aftermath

 After the mission, NASA awarded Schirra, Eisele and Cunningham its Exceptional Service Medal in recognition of their success.
-On November 2, 1968, President Lyndon Johnson held a ceremony at the LBJ Ranch in Johnson City, Texas, to present the astronauts with the medals.
+On November 2, 1968, President Lyndon B. Johnson held a ceremony at the LBJ Ranch in Johnson City, Texas, to present the astronauts with the medals.
 He also presented NASA's highest honor, the Distinguished Service Medal, to recently retired NASA administrator James E. Webb, for his "outstanding leadership of America's space program" since the beginning of Apollo.
 Johnson also invited the crew to the White House, and they went there in December 1968.

 Despite the difficulties between the crew and Mission Control, the mission successfully met its objectives to verify the Apollo command and service module's flightworthiness, allowing Apollo 8's flight to the Moon to proceed just two months later.
 John T. McQuiston wrote in The New York Times after Eisele's death in 1987 that Apollo 7's success brought renewed confidence to NASA's space program.
 According to Jones, "Three weeks after the Apollo 7 crew returned, NASA administrator Thomas Paine green-lighted Apollo 8 to launch in late December and orbit the Moon.
 Apollo 7 had delivered NASA from its trial by fire—it was the first small step down a path that would lead another crew, nine months later, to the Sea of Tranquility."

 General Sam Phillips, the Apollo Program Manager, said at the time, "Apollo 7 goes into my book as a perfect mission.
 We accomplished 101 percent of our objectives."
 Kraft wrote, "Schirra and his crew did it all—or at least all of it that counted ...
 [T]hey proved to everyone's satisfaction that the SPS engine was one of the most reliable we'd ever sent into space.
 They operated the Command and Service Modules with true professionalism."
 Eisele wrote, "We were insolent, high-handed, and Machiavellian at times.
 Call it paranoia, call it smart—it got the job done.
 We had a great flight."

 Kranz stated in 1998, "we all look back now with a longer perspective.
 Schirra really wasn't on us as bad as it seemed at the time. ...
 Bottom line was, even with a grumpy commander, we got the job done as a team."